 }

-This website is adapted from Nerfies, licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
-We are thankful to CDA, BIA for releasing the pretrained models.
+This website is adapted from Nerfies, licensed under a CC BY-SA 4.0 License.
+We thank CDA and BIA for releasing their pretrained models.